hector-co/QueryX/README.md

 ```

 #### Custom sort:
-This propertiess are excluded as part of the sort behavior, custom code needs to be written to apply them.
+This properties are excluded as part of the sort behavior, custom code needs to be written to apply them.
 Custom filters are applied after all filters have been applied
 ```csharp
 cfg.Property(c => c.Priority).CustomSort((source, ascending, isOrdered) =>
 {